Visitor Restrictions & Masking Updates: Changes to visitor restrictions, screenings, and masking. Read More

 Provide direction and guidance for the infection control program at Rochester Regional Health

 In-home antibiotic delivery for patients on home-care

-Consultation to nursing homes and home-care programs within the health system
+Consultation with nursing homes and home-care programs within the health system

 Rochester Regional Health is involved in the research of respiratory viruses.
-NIH-sponsored research programs in the epidemiology, immunology and clinical impact of respiratory viruses including Respiratory Syncytial Virus, Influenza virus, and human Metapneumoviruses, with an emphasis on elderly and high-risk persons.
-Additional research involves development of newer molecular diagnostic tests for respiratory viruses, development and testing of potential new vaccines for these viruses.
+NIH-sponsored research programs in the epidemiology, immunology, and clinical impact of respiratory viruses including Respiratory Syncytial Virus, Influenza virus, and human Metapneumoviruses, with an emphasis on elderly and high-risk persons.
+Additional research involves the development of newer molecular diagnostic tests for respiratory viruses, and the development, and testing of potential new vaccines for these viruses.